-Peter Schweizer is the president of the Government Accountability Institute, the William J. Casey Fellow at the Hoover Institution, Stanford University, a member of Young America’s Foundation’s Board of Directors, and a bestselling author.
+Peter Schweizer is the President of Government Accountability Institute, a best-selling author, and member of Young America’s Foundation’s Board of Directors.

-Peter received his M.Phil. from Oxford University and his B.A. from The George Washington University.
-He lives in Florida with his wife and children.
+Peter received his M.Phil. from Oxford University and his B.A. from George Washington University.
+He lives in Florida with his wife, Rhonda, and his children.